bytecodealliance/wasmtime/docs/lang-python.md

 ```

 Before we can do anything with this module, we need to convert it to the
-Webassembly binary format.
+WebAssembly binary format.
 We can do this with the command line tools provided
-by the Webassembly binary toolkit
+by the WebAssembly binary toolkit

 ```bash
 wat2wasm gcd.wat